AANYARAI/ANIME-HACKATHON/README.md

 Set source branch to main and directory to /root

-Your live site will be available at https://your-username.github.io/hyouka-fan-website
+Your live site will be available at anime-hackathon-ivory.vercel.app

 📸 Screenshots